 Lens elements lose light due to reflection from lens surface and absorption by the glass.
 Reflection from uncoated lens surface is ~4% for typical glasses and near-normal incidence.
 Specifically, reflectance at the boundary of two transparent media is given by Fresnel's formula:

 However, even simple anti-reflection coating, such as MgFl (magnesium fluoride), reduces reflectivity to ~1%, and more advanced coatings have it nearly eliminated.
-Unfortunately, nothing can be done about in-glass light absorption; it is at ~4% per inch of in-glass light travel for typical optical crown, and somewhat more for typical flint, averaged over the entire visual range (400nm-700nm).
+Nothing can be done about in-glass light absorption; it is at ~4% per inch of in-glass light travel for the typical optical crown, and somewhat more for typical flint, averaged over the entire visual range (400nm-700nm).
+For a narrower range, of high spectral sensitivity, absorption figure is probably 1-2% per inch (standard, including higher grades, do not come supplied with the absorption figure, it is only given for a small "typical" samples of unspecified quality).
+It can be below 1% for highly purified, high-grade glasses, but for some glasses it can be significantly larger, either due to their lower purity (grade), or their inherent composition.
 Losses due to in-glass absorption are roughly doubled in the blue/violet part of visible spectrum, compared to the green/red.

 Finally, most reflecting telescopes have central portion of their main mirror obscured by a smaller secondary mirror - so called central obstruction.
 Size of central obstruction is usually between ~0.15D to ~0.4D, resulting in ~2% -16% light loss.